 From a very young age I could see that if we did not manage woodland in a sustainable manner the long term damage to our environment was inevitable.
 Instances such as Dutch Elm disease and the damage to trees in the hurricanes of '87 and more recently Ash Dieback may have been avoided with some care and long term planning.

-The woodlands we maintain are based mainly in North Hertfordshire.
+The woodlands we maintain are based mainly in North Hertfordshire and Bedfordshire.
 We are restoring coppice woodlands back to how they were traditionally managed to produce fuel and other woodland products for the local market.

 All firewood we supply comes from sustainable sources and this includes many woods such as: ash, beech, silver birch, sycamore and hornbeam.